Enterprise-Level International ASO in iTunes App Store & Google Play (2/3)November 2, 2017

 As with all App Search Optimization (ASO), International ASO is an evolving discipline.
 Neither the Apple App Store or the Goole Play Store have shared the nuances of their internal app store search algorithms, so a lot of what we know is based on experimentation, trial and error, and case studies.
-The complexity of International ASO is compounded by the fact that an international apps can be available in many languages and many countries; they can also be available in ‘Paid’ and ‘Free’ versions and/or in ‘Lite’ and ‘Full’ editions.
-Each version of the app will need locally focused ASO assets and a process that must be maintained semi-individually, especially when the content and KPIs for the various versions of the app change.
+The complexity of International ASO is compounded by the fact that an international app can be available in many languages and many countries; they can also be available in ‘Paid’ and ‘Free’ versions and/or in ‘Lite’ and ‘Full’ editions.
+Each version of the app will need locally-focused ASO assets and a process that must be maintained semi-individually, especially when the content and KPIs for the various versions of the app change.

 This is the second article in a four-part series about International ASO.
 The first article described the strategic elements to consider when determining which countries to target with an ASO strategy.
 This article will detail the major differences in how the iTunes App Store and the Google Play Store approach the various country and language combinations, and how those differences can impact your ASO strategy and rankings.
 The next article will explain how to perform international ASO keyword research and then upload and verify the metadata correctly in the stores.
-The final article in the series will outline how to track your success and how to use the nuances of translation and localization to tweak and test minor keyword variations to drive ASO rankings improvements.

 Understanding the International Architecture of the App Stores